Types of Damp

 Condensation should not be neglected either.
 People unconsciously contribute to increased humidity in houses.
 Cooking, showering, drying clothes, etc. can drastically increase humidity in buildings, which can in some circumstances be balanced with correct ventilation.
 However, it can be difficult to adhere to a correct ventilation regime and moisture, which is contained in the air, condenses on cold surfaces, such as walls and windows.
 Condensed water is often the reason for mould growth in bathrooms and kitchens, which are often difficult to ventilate.

 Dehumidifiers and fans can be used to improve the humidity levels.
-Additionally cold walls can be insulated, so that less moisture condenses on these areas.
+Additionally, cold walls can be insulated, so that less moisture condenses on these areas.
 For additional protection against mould, walls can be painted with mould resistant paint, such as Dryzone Mould-Resistant Emulsion Paint.
-The Dryzone paint prevents mould growth for at least 5 years, even where there is consistent condensation.
+Dryzone paint prevents mould growth for at least 5 years, even where there is consistent condensation.
 After drying, the paint is fully washable and can easily be cleaned.